 Main Types of Angioplasty for PAD

 When considering treatment options, your doctor may discuss an angioplasty.
-Several types of angioplasty exist, which may be recommended depending on your condition:
+One of several types of angioplasty may be recommended depending on your condition:

 - Laser angioplasty: A laser is used to turn the blockage into vapor